MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## user-defined type

 Any data type defined using the **Type** statement, or available in a [VBA-project library reference](../Reference/User-Interface-Help/references-dialog-box.md) as a non-object type.
 User-defined data types can contain one or more elements of any data type.
-Arrays of user-defined and other data types are created using the **Dim** statement.
 Arrays of any type can be included within user-defined types.
 See [User-defined data type](../how-to/user-defined-data-type.md).

 ## variable